Y0Coss/docs-fork/pages/bare_metal_cloud/dedicated_servers/raid_soft_uefi/guide.en-gb.md

 [user@server_ip ~]# cat /proc/mdstat
 ```

-Next, recreate the EFI System Partition on the new disk
+Once the rebuild is done, recreate the EFI System Partition on the new disk.

 - First, make sure the necessary tools are installed: